 Forty years ago, the average car barely had a transistor in it.
 But a car in 2017 is basically a bunch of incredibly sophisticated software riding around on some very high-end processors attached to a chassis.
-Sometimes you can’t even open the doors if the car app can’t access to the manufacturer’s API – as outraged Tesla owners discovered during its 20-hour outage last week.
+Sometimes you can’t even open the doors if the car app can’t access to the manufacturer’s API.
+Outraged Tesla owners discovered this during its 20-hour outage last week.

 Lots of companies depend on third-party APIs for authentication or notification, but don’t have a Service Level Agreement with the provider.
 Problems for the API provider might mean much bigger problems for the startups in their API ecosystem.
 Though safety-critical systems have local backups, the integrity of a company like Tesla depends on APIs.

 Tesla is at the cutting edge.
-But car makers large and small are realizing they are all tech companies now – and each business function within an organization is now also a mini-tech business.
+But car makers are realizing they are all tech companies now.
+Each business function within an organization is now also a mini-tech business.
 And this is the case for a huge variety of domestic and commercial products, from airplanes to refrigerators.

-As companies come to rely on APIs for mission-critical and time-sensitive functions, the business risks posed by delinquent APIs grow ever greater.
+As companies come to rely on APIs for mission-critical and time-sensitive functions, the business risks posed by delinquent APIs grow.
 In this API-driven economy, you simply cannot afford to have APIs that are not world-class.

 That’s where our APImetrics Insights CASC score comes in.
-We use proprietary machine learning technology to blend together different API performance metrics to create a single credit score-like rating that allows you to see at a glance how each API is performing, whether it’s getting better or worse, and how it compares to other APIs – your own, your partners or your competitors.
+We use proprietary machine learning technology to blend together different API performance metrics to create a single credit score-like rating.
+This allows you to see at a glance how each API is performing.
+It tells you whether it’s getting better or worse, and how it compares to other APIs – your own, your partners or your competitors.

-APImetrics allows you to build a picture of how your mission-critical APIs are performing, and alerts you as soon as problems start.
+APImetrics allows you to build a picture of how your mission-critical APIs are performing.
+Then it alerts you as soon as problems start.
 If the quality starts to drop, you can take action before users are affected.

 As the world becomes ever more connected via APIs, APImetrics helps ensure that those kinds of days are few and far between for API users and providers.